 Yes and we will direct bill all basic services to the Ministry of Social Development.
 If there are any limits reached or items not covered by this plan, we will advise you in advance.

-Yes and we will direct bill all basic services to the Non-Insured Health Benefits.
+Yes and we will direct bill all basic services to the First Nations Health Authority.
 If there are any limits reached or items not covered by this plan, we will advise you in advance.